ms-gustavo/corelab-challenge/README.md

 ## Additional Notes

-- Colors can be specified as strings (valid colors: "red", "blue", "green", "yellow", "white", "black").
+- Colors can be specified as strings (valid colors: "black", "palegoldenrod", "lightpink", "peachpuff", "white", "lavender", "gray", "lightskyblue", "khaki", "gainsboro",).
 - To filter by favorites, use the `/todos/favorites` endpoint.
 - To filter by backgroundColor, use the `/todos/color/:color` endpoint.